 Field Name Description

 LocationPrecision A code describing the precision of the geocode.
 One of the following:

 0 No coordinate information is available for this candidate address.

 1 Interpolated street address.

 2 Street segment midpoint.

 3 Postal code 1 centroid.

 4 Partial postal code 2 centroid.

 5 Postal code 2 centroid.

 6 Intersection.

 7 Point of interest.
 This is a placeholder value.
 Spectrum databases do not have POI data, so it is not possible to get this return.

 8 State/province centroid.

 9 County centroid.

 10 City centroid.

 11 Locality centroid.

 12 - 15 (LocationPrecision codes) For most countries, LocationPrecision codes 12 through 15 are reserved for unspecified custom items.

 13 Additional point precision for unspecified custom item.

 14 Additional point precision for unspecified custom item.

 15 Additional point precision for unspecified custom item.

 16 The result is an address point.

 17 The result was generated by using address point data to modify the candidates segment data.

 18 The result is an address point that was projected using the centerline offset feature.
 You must have both a point and a street range database to use the centerline offset feature, and thereby return LocationPrecision 18.

-StreetDataType of "1" indicates that that the database is rder rank of the database used to geocode the address.
-A value the database is first in the default search order, "2" indicates second in the default search order, and so on. e search order is specified in the Management Console.
+StreetDataType of "1" indicates that rder rank of the database used to geocode the address.
+A valu the database is first in the default search order, "2" indicates second in the default search order, and so on.